What Is Resource Guarding?

 Signs of Resource Guarding in Dogs

 Unfortunately, this type of aggressive behavior isn’t always a phase.
-When your dog guards items, it can point to some serious and dangerous behavior issues.
+When your new dog guards items, it can point to some serious and dangerous behavior issues.
 The underlying anxiety must be dealt with directly, and carefully before the behavior will go away.

 A dog may display aggressive resource guarding behavior only to family members (people), only to other dogs, or to both.
-In some cases, an aggressive dog may only resource guard against other dogs and small children but not to bigger kids or adults.
+In some cases, an aggressive dog may only resource guard against other dogs and small children but not bigger kids or adults.

 Dangers of Incorrectly Dealing With Your Dog’s Resource Guarding